 The Enhanced Business Platinum® Card from American Express OPEN has another major change coming to one of its best travel reward benefits: the 50% bonus earned when using Membership Rewards® Pay with Points on American Express Travel for flights with your registered airline in economy class, or for any airline in business or first class.

-Though this benefit will soon be reduced, it will still be honored for 1 year from the date of card issuance for those who sign up between October 6, 2016 (when the benefit was added) and May 31, 2017.
+Though this benefit will soon be reduced, it will still be honored for 1 year from the date of card issuance for those who apply between October 6, 2016 (when the benefit was added) and May 31, 2017.

 On June 1, the 50% bonus will be reduced to earning a 35% points rebate, and it will have a cap of 500,000 points back per calendar year.
 You still have time to take advantage of this excellent travel benefit with no cap on the 50% points rebate for a full year if you apply for the card on or before May 31.